-NEPA's success has not been limited to domestic environmental issues, it has since been replicated throughout the world.
-Countries and non-governmental organizations all over the globe have created their own EIA programs, modeled upon NEPA, making NEPA an international catalyst in the field of environmental protection.
+NEPA ensures agencies consider the significant environmental consequences of their proposed actions and inform the public about their decision making.
+Countries and non-governmental organizations all over the globe have created their own environmental impact assessment programs, modeled upon NEPA, making NEPA an international catalyst in the field of environmental protection.

 The Council on Environmental Quality

 NEPA established CEQ within the Executive Office of the President to ensure that Federal agencies meet their obligations under NEPA.
 CEQ oversees NEPA implementation, principally through issuing guidance and interpreting regulations that implement NEPA's procedural requirements.
 CEQ also reviews and approves Federal agency NEPA procedures, approves alternative arrangements for compliance with NEPA for emergencies, and helps to resolve disputes between Federal agencies and with other governmental entities and members of the public.
 One of CEQ's major responsibilities is also to develop and recommend national policies to the President that promote the improvement of environmental quality and meet the Nation's goals.

 Today, CEQ is advancing initiatives to facilitate more efficient, effective, and timely NEPA reviews by Federal agencies in connection with proposals for agency action including the One Federal Decision policy of Executive Order 13807.
 For more information on CEQ initiatives, please visit WhiteHouse.gov/CEQ.